 Below is an example of transatlantic operators and their fuel efficiency.
 These have been worked out by industry insiders and are a reliable guide to a per passenger amount.
 Choose your airline wisely.

 A full list of the global airline ranking can be found here, from the Atmosfair organisation.
-Also take a look at our post which explains how air miles are a strong contributor to ruining the planet.
+Also take a look at our post which explains how air miles programs are a strong contributor to ruining the planet.

 Fly on a Fuel-efficient Plane